martinheidegger/zei-sca-git/readme.en.md

       -e SCAPHOLD_TOKEN=ABCScapholdForTheWinXYZ
 ```

-Finally the server is running and we can sync the data simply by running:
+The server should be running and we can sync the data simply by opening:

 ```bash
 $ curl https://zei-sca-git-yhyfypszsj.now.sh/secret